 There is a three-year window during which an individual may petition the court for a re-sentencing review.

-With thousands of petitions being filed statewide, defendants who are seeking to petition the court for sentence reconsideration and reduction under Prop 47 need to contact an experienced criminal defense attorney, such as Sevens Legal, APC.
+With thousands of petitions being filed statewide, defendants who are seeking to petition the court for sentence reconsideration and reduction under Prop 47 need to contact an experienced criminal defense attorney, such as Sevens Legal Criminal Lawyers.
 For those whose crimes are not covered under Prop 47, other remedies may be available for reduction under Penal Code 17(b).

 Contact a San Diego Proposition 47 Lawyer

-At the Sevens Legal, APC, Law Offices we are prepared to assist you with your Prop 47 case.
+At the Sevens Legal Criminal Lawyers, Law Offices we are prepared to assist you with your Prop 47 case.
 To determine if you qualify for a Prop 47 sentence reduction, contact us at (619) 430-2355 or online for a free consultation to discuss your case.